Backflow Prevention

 Are permits required?

-Yes, the White Lake Building Department requires a Backflow Permit costing $60.
-The device tester will complete a form with the necessary information required by the water utility.
+No permit is required for device testing.
+The certified tester will complete a form with the necessary information required by the water utility.
 This form should be copied and retained for your records.
-The original should be submitted directly to the White Lake Township Building Department.
-Contact Hydro Designs, Inc. for the proper form at 1-844-439-7646.
+The original should be submitted directly to the White Lake DPS.
+For commercial customers, contact Hydro Designs, Inc. for the proper form at 1-844-439-7646.
+The residential test form is at the link below.

 What is a backflow prevention device?